I don’t know much about Fresno. I did, however, know a girl who attended Fresno State.

-I had never heard of Ceres prior to our journey, but I am so happy Google guided us to this little town that was home to Blaker Brewery.
+I had never heard of Ceres prior to our journey, but I am so happy Google guided us to the little gem that is Blaker Brewery.

 Like most millennial-era craft-breweries, this one is in a business park off the beaten path.
 You’re not going to accidentally stumble upon it walking on Main Street.

 Everyone at the brewery had this sort of rocker-style.
 Guys with big beards and too cool for school looks in their eyes.
 And girls with tight clothes and man-eater confidence.

 But then the music in the background was folk-alternative.
 Currently my favorite genre.
 (Until I get sick of it, because I played it non-stop for a year straight (RIP Incubus)).

 It had this biker-bar vibe but with hipster-feels.